 I’ve refined my preferences over the years for the type of coffee I drink, as well as how the coffee is made.

 With all due respect to house brands like Folgers, Maxwell House, etc…just not for me, thank you.
-Here are the best coffee brands to make at home, in my humble opinion, these are at the top of the list.
+When it comes to the best coffee brand to make at home, in my humble opinion, these are at the top of the list.

 Gevalia was my go-to coffee producer for a long time, about 25 years, going back to the days when you could only order it through the mail.
 I remember filling out an order form and mailing it in, as computers were not yet a household item.
 I know…that was a LONG time ago!